Oath of Allegiance (Ireland): City corporations

 There was an oath of allegiance required by members of the city corporations; this was an oath to the English monarch and accepted its supremacy.

 United Kingdom House of Commons

 The Oath of Allegiance was a barrier to Catholics in Ireland sitting in the House of Commons of the United Kingdom following the Acts of Union 1800.
-In 1828, following his victory in the election in County Clare, Daniel O'Connell refused to take the Oath of Allegiance to the British Crown.
+In 1828, following his victory in the 1828 County Clare by-election, Daniel O'Connell refused to take the Oath of Allegiance to the British Crown.
 Following the passage of the Roman Catholic Relief Act 1829, O'Connell took his seat in 1830 and was the first Irish Catholic to do so since 1689.

-As of 2025, this oath of allegiance remains required before elected members of the House of Commons may take their seats and is one of the reasons for the abstentionist policy of Sinn Féin and other Nationalists in Northern Ireland.
+As of 2026, this oath of allegiance remains required before elected members of the House of Commons may take their seats and is one of the reasons for the abstentionist policy of Sinn Féin and other republican parties contesting seats in Northern Ireland.